 If we feel that your pet would benefit from an additional specialist medical opinion, we have contacts all over the country to ensure that an early appointment can be made.

-For specialist, advanced medical opinions we commonly use Willows referral service, which is based in Solihull in the West Midlands.
+For advanced medical opinions we commonly use Willows referral service, which is based in Solihull in the West Midlands.
 They have a state-of-the-art medical centre, which can offer support at the highest level.

 For eye cases, we’re visited every fortnight by a veterinary surgeon from the Leominster-based Eye Veterinary Clinic.